Sonos Ace Headphones Review

 Differences Between Sizes And Variants

 The Sonos Ace come in two color variants: 'Soft White' and 'Black'.
-We tested the 'Soft White' variant and you can see our model's label here.
+We tested the 'Soft White' variant, and you can see our model's label here.
 If you come across another variant of these headphones, please let us know in the comments, and we'll update our review.

 Although Sonos has been around for a couple of decades, they've been largely known for their home products like soundbars and speakers.
 The Sonos Ace represents their first foray into the headphones world.
 With a premium price tag and Sonos-centric features like TV Swap, they've taken aim at industry titans like the Apple AirPods Max Wireless and Sony WH-1000XM5 Wireless.
 They stack up well when it comes to a sleek and durable design that's comfortable as well as good looking.
 Even their noise cancelling is up to par with some of the best to date.
 However, they falter when it comes to sound.
-They aren't quite as neutral-sounding as the Apple, nor do they have the customizability of the Sony.
+They aren't quite as flat-sounding as the Apple, nor do they have the customizability of the Sony.
 While using them with your soundbar is a great addition if you're already in the Sonos ecosystem, these cans fall short of their competitors.

 If you're shopping around for more headphones, check out our recommendations for the best headphones, the best noise cancelling headphones, and the best headphones for music.